 The goal of CD laddering is to lock in high APYs (Annual Percentage Yields) across multiple CDs, instead of lumping all of your funds into one CD.
-Those multiple certificates of deposit will mature (in other words, the CD term has ended) at different points in time.
-As each CD matures, your cash will free up to either use or rollover into new CDs.
+Those multiple certificates of deposit will mature at different points in time.
+As each CD matures, you'll be able to access your funds, which you could roll over to a new CD or take the money out to spend.

 By spreading your pot of money across multiple CDs, a CD ladder offers you flexibility.

-When you put all of your money into a single CD, your money is tied up until your CD matures (unless you’re willing to potentially pay an early withdrawal penalty).
-We hate to use the cliché of having all of your eggs in one basket, but…that’s really what you’re doing.
+When you put all of your money into a single CD, your money is tied up until your CD matures (unless you’re willing to pay an early withdrawal penalty).
+Depending on your situation and goals, however, you may want to have a little more flexibility.

 That's where CD laddering can come in handy.